kreatolinux/src/man/chkupd.cfg.5.md

 % chkupd.cfg(5)

 # NAME
-chkupd.cfg - Per package configuration file for chkupd.
+chkupd.cfg - Per package configuration file for krep upstream checks.

 # DESCRIPTION
-PACKAGEPATH/chkupd.cfg is a per package configuration file for chkupd.
-It is used to configure the behavior of chkupd for a specific package.
-If a configuration file is not found, chkupd will use the arguments passed to it.
+PACKAGEPATH/chkupd.cfg is a per package configuration file for krep upstream checks.
+It is used to configure the behavior of krep check and update for a specific package.
+If a configuration file is not found, krep will use the arguments passed to it.

 # SYNTAX
 chkupd.cfg uses a INI format.